xrdocs/ncs5500/_tutorials/introducing-400ge-on-ncs5500-series.md

 ![Vigor-3quart.jpg]({{site.baseurl}}/images/Vigor-3quart.jpg){: .align-center}

-This first line card will offer 24 ports QSFPDD capable.
+This first line card will offer 24 slots QSFPDD-capable.
 It means they will also be able to support QSFP+ (40G) and QSFP28 (100G) optics.

 The front view of the card: